 1 cup flour

 1 teaspoon baking powder

 Combine first four (liquid) ingredients, whisk until blended.

 Stir liquid ingredients into dry ingredients.
 Do not over mix (as that develops the flour’s glutens, making for tough chewy pancakes); there should still be a few tiny lumps.
 If batter seems too thick, add a little more orange juice.

 Pour 1/4 cup of batter for each pancake onto prepared griddle (I use a non-stick one, so no additional fat is required).
 The griddle should be just hot enough for a drop of water to “dance” around a bit before evaporating.

 Turn pancakes when small holes form in the middle, and just barely close.
 If first pancakes are too dark when flipped, lower heat; if too light, raise heat.

 Makes about 9 five-inch pancakes.

-Gary Allen’s most recently published book, (this September), is Sausage: A Global History.
-The next one, Can It!: A History of Preserved Foods is soon to follow sometime next year.
-You can find more of his speculations about things he has been known to (but really shouldn’t) put in his mouth — his own foot being a prime example of the latter — on his website: onthetable.us
+Gary Allen’s most recent book is Can It!: The Pleasures and Perils of Preserving Foods, his third book from Reaktion.
+You can find more of his speculations about things he has been known to (but really shouldn’t) put in his mouth — his own foot being a prime example of the latter — here: onthetable.us